LESLIE JOSEPH BINGLEY 1899–1972

-Living at 27, Portland Road, West Bridgford with father Joseph, a postman, mother Maggie and his three younger sisters, Daisy, seven, Marjorie, four and Violet, two.
+Age eleven, living at 27 Portland Road, West Bridgford with father Joseph, forty-four, a postman, mother Maggie, forty-three and his three younger sisters, Daisy, seven, Marjorie, four and Violet, two.

 From August 1914 to December 1916, he was employed by the Red Cross as a convoy and hospital orderly.
 He worked at The Pavilion Auxiliary Hospital, West Bridgford, during this period.
 He was then employed at Notts.
 County Asylum (Saxondale); he is listed in their records as a clerk who served in the Armed Forces.
 He enlisted in April 1917 and served in France with the 63rd (Royal Naval) Division.
 (The Royal Naval Division was an infantry unit serving with the army although the men were enrolled in the navy).

 Rank: Able Seaman then Acting Petty Officer 20.1.19

 Military Unit: Hood Battalion, 63rd (Royal Naval) Division

 Theatre of War: France and Flanders, date of entry 22.4.18.

 (Transcribed military record below contains some obscure abbreviations)

 Address: 8 Portland Rd, West Bridgford, Notts.
 Next of kin: Mother, Margaret Ann Bingley, same address